About Thelazia callipaeda

 The nematode Thelazia callipaeda, or eyeworm, is a parasite of most mammals (including humans, dogs and cats).
 It is the most common cause of thelaziasis, symptoms of the eye infestation include conjunctivitis, excessive watering (lacrimation), visual impairment, and ulcers or scarring of the cornea.

-The draft genome assembly was produced by the Parasite Genomic group at the Wellcome Trust Sanger Institute, in collaboration with Manuela Schnyder (University of Zurich), using Illumina paired-end sequencing followed by an in-house genome assembly pipeline comprising various steps, including contig assembly, scaffolding, gap-filling and error-correction (Helminth Genomes Consortium, unpublished).
+The draft genome assembly was produced by the Parasite Genomic group at the Wellcome Trust Sanger Institute, in collaboration with Manuela Schnyder (University of Zurich) as part of the 50 Helminth Genomes project.
+The assembly uses Illumina paired-end sequencing followed by an in-house genome assembly pipeline comprising various steps, including contig assembly, scaffolding, gap-filling and error-correction.

 The gene predictions were made by the Parasite Genomics group at the Wellcome Trust Sanger Institute and WormBase, as part of the 50 Helminth Genomes project.
 An in-house pipeline was developed that used MAKER to generate high-quality annotations by integrating evidence from multiple sources: ab initio gene predictions from AUGUSTUS, GeneMark-ES, and SNAP; projected annotation from C. elegans (using GenBlastG) and the taxonomically nearest reference helminth genome (using RATT); and ESTs, mRNAs and proteins from related organisms aligned to the genome using BLAST, with refinement of alignments using Exonerate.

 - International Helminth Genomes Consortium.
 Comparative genomics of the major parasitic worms.
 Nat Genet, 2019;51(1):163-174